datagovuk-hackcode/social-impact-missiondump/README.md

-missiondump
+Mission Control
 ===========

-A JSON repo to provide aggregated mission statements from companies to provide evidence of their social impact.
+A Sinatra app designed to keep track of mission statements of companies and their social proofs.
+New Companies and News Items can be inserted via an authenticated API.